SevWren/QuickSynth/README.md

 4.  **UI Appears:** A popup menu will appear overlaying the page.

     ![QuickSynth AI Selector Popup](Assets/popup.png)
-    *(Note: Screenshot shows general layout; UI text might slightly differ based on updates)*
+    *(Note: Screenshot shows general layout; UI text/options might slightly differ based on updates)*

 5.  **Edit Text (Optional):** The captured text appears in the left-most pane.
 You can now click into this area and edit, delete, or add text as needed before proceeding.
 6.  **Choose AI:** "ChatGPT (Temp Chat)" will be selected by default.
-You can click on the name of a different AI service if desired.
+You can click on the name of a different AI service (like "ChatGPT (Normal)" or others) if desired.
 The selected AI will be highlighted.
 7.  **Choose Format:** Click on the desired prompt format button ("Detailed Format", "Simple Summary Format", or "Translate to English").
 8.  **Action:**
     *   The **edited text** from the text area, combined with the chosen prompt and the source page's URL context, will be copied to your clipboard.